-- 1. Even proper lifting can cause back pain or injury if your back isn't strong and healthy.
-Some tips to keep your back in shape include: - 2.
-If your job requires you to stand for long periods, elevate one foot and alternate legs regularly.
-Also, stand straight, but keep your knees bet slightly.
+Even proper lifting can cause back pain or injury if your back isn't strong and healthy.
+Some tips to keep your back in shape are:

+• If your job requires you to stand for long periods, elevate one foot and alternate legs regularly.